-Battery technology improvements, declining battery costs, automaker commitments, and significant government incentives are driving increased adoption of EVs nationwide.
-The Energy Information Administration's 2023 Annual Energy Outlook projects that EVs, including both battery-electric vehicles and plug-in hybrid electric vehicles, will account for between 13 percent and 29 percent of new light-duty vehicle sales in the United States by 2050.
+Battery technology improvements, declining battery costs, automaker commitments, and government incentives are driving increased adoption of EVs nationwide.
+The Energy Information Administration's 2025 Annual Energy Outlook reference case projects that EVs, including both battery-electric vehicles and plug-in hybrid electric vehicles, will account for over 60 percent of new light-duty vehicle sales in the United States by 2050.
 The electrification of the transportation sector is expected to lead to reduced emissions, economic growth (from investments in EV technologies), and the enhancement of America's energy security through the diversification of transportation fuels.
-EVs may also be an asset to the grid through vehicle-grid integration technologies, including by absorbing excess generation from renewable energy resources, curtailing charging during peak hours, and even transferring power back to the grid if needed.
+EVs may also be an asset to the grid through vehicle-grid integration technologies, including absorbing excess generation from renewable energy resources, curtailing charging during peak hours, and even transferring power back to the grid if needed.

-Prior to 2021, EV adoption was primarily supported at the federal level through the tax code using two major credits.
+Before 2021, EV adoption was primarily supported at the federal level through the tax code using two credits.
 Created by the Energy Policy Act of 2005, the Alternative Fuel Vehicle Refueling Property Credit (26 U.S.C.
 30C) provided a tax credit equal to 30 percent of the cost of installing alternative fuel vehicle refueling infrastructure, including EV chargers.
 The credit was capped at \$30,000 for businesses and \$1,000 for individuals and applied through December 31, 2021.
 The New Qualified Plug-in Electric Drive Motor Vehicles Credit (26 U.S.C.
-30D) provided a tax credit, worth between \$2,500 and \$7,500 depending on a vehicle's battery capacity, for the purchase of a new plug-in electric vehicle.
+30D) provided a tax credit worth between \$2,500 and \$7,500, depending on a vehicle's battery capacity, for the purchase of a new plug-in electric vehicle.
 The credit, created in the Energy Improvement and Extension Act of 2008, was phased out for any vehicle manufactured by a manufacturer that sold 200,000 or more qualifying EVs, a threshold that Tesla, General Motors, and Toyota met.
-In the case of a tax-exempt entity that could not make use of these tax credits, such as a public power utility, the tax credits could be claimed by the seller of the EV.
+In the case of a tax-exempt entity that could not use these tax credits, such as a public power utility, the tax credits could be claimed by the seller of the EV.
+In 2022, the Inflation Reduction Act (IRA)(P.L.
+117-169) made several changes to EV tax credits, including extending the Alternative Fuel Vehicle Refueling Property Credit (26 U.S.C.
+30C) through 2032.
+It also modified the New Qualified Plug-in Electric Drive Motor Vehicles Credit (26 U.S.C.
+30D) to no longer phase out after the sale of 200,000 EVs per manufacturer, added a cap on retail vehicle price, and an income limit for purchasers.
+The \$7,500 credit also requires that a vehicle's battery be manufactured or assembled in North America and that the critical minerals used in the battery come from the U.S. or certain allied countries; these requirements apply to EVs purchased on or after April 18, 2023.